hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - A foundational monograph on the thermodynamics of irreversible processes.
 Many authors in the nonequilbrium statistical physics literature cite DeGroot & Mazur as a source for hydrodynamics.
 DeGroot (1916-1994) was a Danish theorist, and Mazur (1922-2001) was of Austrian extraction; both worked in the Netherlands.

 - Phuong Mai Dinh, Jesus Navarro, and Eric Suraud, 2018:  *An Introduction to Quantum Fluids*.
 CRC Press.
     - It turns out that the topic of quantum fluids is more general than just superfluids.
 This book adopts a fairly wide perspective, including electron fluids, the nucleus (including the liquid drop model), and high density fluids (white dwarfs, neutron stars, and quark-gluon plasma).
 I have emphasized classical fluids on this site, but at least one book on quantum fluids should be mentioned here.
-(Natrually there are a number of more specific books on superfluids and Bose-Einstein condensates, which I have not attempted to enumerate.)
+(Naturally there are a number of more specific books on superfluids and Bose-Einstein condensates, which I have not attempted to enumerate.)

 - Samuel A. Elder and Jerome Williams, 1996:  *Fluid Physics for Oceanographers and Physicists:  An Introduction to Incompressible Flow*, 2d edition.
 Butterworth Heinemann.
     - Derived from a course taught in the physics department at the U.S. Naval Academy, offered to physical oceanography, dynamic meteorology, and physics majors, this book has a definite geophysical leaning.
 The authors' own comments on the book are worth noting:  "The most appreciative audience for a book of this type has proven to be among undergraduate students in oceanography, geology, biology and other environmental sciences, who tend to lack a rigorous background in math and physics.
 Our text is less demanding, mathematically, than most other fluid mechanics texts on the market, though it covers essentially all the basic equations of incompressible flow.
 Furthermore, because it is short, the book can be priced attractively."
 For these reasons I have not included this book in the main lists above, though it deserves mention here for completeness' sake.

 - Uriel Frisch, 1995:  *Turbulence:  The Legacy of A. N. Kolmogorov*.
 Cambridge University Press.